 A textile mesh lining and removable PU sock liner that add to the comfort, whilst the slip-resistant rubber sole unit ensures a good grip where you need it.

 The steel toe cap offers you an extra protection and complete with a 3 cm height heel and the Caterpillar branding, you can’t go wrong with these, they’re built to last.

-On the other side of the coin, I wouldn’t suggest you buy a pair of these if you’re going to spend most of your time outside, their waterproof feature isn’t one of the best as many people pointed it out.Click here for the best price.
+On the other side of the coin, I wouldn’t suggest you buy a pair of these if you’re going to spend most of your time outside, their waterproof feature isn’t one of the best as many people pointed it out.Find out more on Amazon UK.

 Best Combat Safety Boots